 Can I torrent safely with a free VPN?

-Yes, you can torrent safely with a free VPN, but there are some things you should keep in mind.
+Yes, in theory, you can torrent safely with a free VPN, but there are some things you should keep in mind.
 For example, most free VPNs have data caps or bandwidth limits, so you’ll need to make sure you’re not exceeding those.

 Additionally, many free VPNs are slow, unreliable, and have their own security concerns.
 Your downloads may not be as fast as you’d like them to be, and your IP address, computer, or personal data may be at risk.